PAIDiPaidThis.com

 How much does a wedding band cost in the UK?

-A live band brings an energy to the reception that is hard to match, which is why many couples treat it as the centrepiece of the evening.
-It is also one of the pricier entertainment choices, priced for the night and driven by how many musicians take the stage.
-Here is what couples really pay and how it stacks up against a DJ.
+A live band brings an energy to the reception that a playlist cannot match, which is why many couples treat it as the centrepiece of the evening rather than a background extra.
+It is also one of the pricier entertainment choices, priced for the night and driven mainly by how many musicians take the stage.
+Here is what shapes the quote, how it compares with a DJ, and where couples can trim the bill without losing the live sound.

 The quick version

-• Band pricing is mostly driven by the number of musicians and the length of the set
+• Band pricing is driven first by the number of musicians and the length of the set, not by the venue

-• Travel, accommodation and equipment can be added on top of the performance fee
+• Travel, an overnight stay for far-flung venues, and equipment or a sound engineer can be added on top of the headline performance fee

-• Many bands include or offer DJ sets between their live sets, saving a separate booking
+• Many bands include or offer DJ sets between their live sets, which can save you booking a separate DJ

-• Peak Saturdays in summer book out early and cost the most
+• Peak Saturdays in summer book out earliest and cost the most, so date flexibility is one of the few real levers couples have

-• A band is usually dearer than a DJ, but the live atmosphere is the draw
+• A band is usually dearer than a DJ, but couples booking one are paying for the live atmosphere, not just the music

 Published and surveyed prices